jackieqvo/DH110-JACKIEVO/Assignments/Assignment 03/Assignment 03.md

 **Power to the User and Their Control**
 > *00:32:50* "I think the efficiency of how accessible these* are does help a lot but I do like the mystery and the opportunity of what can happen and spontaneity of what may happen.
 So that's why I didn't put like a full 10.
 I want that freedom to maybe to figure something out of my own too."

-* By these, Kaela is referencing to the importancing of having access to the guides and answers in a timely manner.
+> By "these," Kaela is referencing to the importancing of having access to the guides and answers in a timely manner.

 ## Reflection ##